jamespfennell/texcraft/docs/src/texlang/11-serde.md

 ## Deserializing VMs

-Deserialization is a little more tricky that serialization
+Deserialization is a little more tricky than serialization
     because the serialized bytes
     are not enough to fully reconstruct the VM.
 Specifically, the VM's built-in primitives are missing from the serialized bytes